UE and VR Development Technical Notes

 }

-Directly copying the above code into a C++ blueprint function library allows it to be called in UObject objects… this is quite strange.
+Simply copying the above code to a C++ blueprint function library can be callable in UObject… this is perplexing.

 Placing Components into Bone Sockets in UE

-In Blueprints, you can directly set the parent socket property in the Blueprint Editor to place a component into a bone socket.
-The same applies in C++, although it’s slightly more complicated.
-Let’s look at an example from ShooterGame:
+In Blueprints, you can directly set the parent socket property in the Blueprint editor to place a component into a bone socket.
+In C++, it’s similar but slightly more complex.
+Let’s look at a code example from ShooterGame:

 1